Due to Covid-19, these programs have been cancelled and are being rescheduled for 2021.

 Prior familiarity with basic Syriac or Coptic grammar is not a prerequisite but some preparation will be required before arrival, as directed by the instructors.
-The courses will include an introduction to paleography and to the study and use of manuscripts, especially those now available in the vHMML Reading Room from HMML’s vast collection of digitized Syriac manuscripts.
+The courses will include an introduction to paleography and to the study and use of manuscripts, especially those now available in the vHMML Reading Room from HMML’s vast collection of digitized manuscripts.

 Faculty for 2020

 Accommodation and Costs

 Students will be housed in apartments on the Saint John’s University campus.
 Each participant will have a private bedroom and bathroom, with shared kitchen and laundry facilities.
 A meal contract at the student Refectory will be provided.
 All expenses will be covered by Dumbarton Oaks, apart from travel to and from Saint John’s University.
 See more about visiting HMML.

 Requirements for Admission

 Applicants must be either enrolled doctoral students in good standing with a demonstrated need to learn Syriac or Coptic for their research, or recent PhDs, including early-career faculty members, who can demonstrate the value of Syriac or Coptic for their teaching and research.
-A basic familiarity with the Syriac writing systems and principal script-forms will be presumed upon arrival.
+Priority will be given to those who lack opportunities to learn Syriac or Coptic at their own institutions.
+Those with significant prior study of Syriac or Coptic (e.g., a semester-long class) will not be considered.
 Those accepted into the program will be informed about resources to help them in their preparation.
+A basic familiarity with the Syriac and Coptic writing systems and principal script-forms will be presumed upon arrival.